spinningideas/ts-http-client/README.md

 Axios shipped out v0.27.0 which included some breaking changes and bugs.
 It crossed the v1 version and is potentially more stable now.

-1. Axios codebase is not advancing
+2. Axios codebase is not advancing

 v0.27.0 broke FormData handling unintentionally (ref: https://github.com/axios/axios/pull/4640).
 This fix showed how old codebase is. v0.27.0 shipped 1 year after the the PR merged and the library seems to have low momentum.

-3. Axios is still using the old XMLHttpRequests API
+3. Axios is still using the XMLHttpRequests API

 Axios is still using the old XMLHttpRequests API and thus has to manually implement a lot of handling and workarounds we get for free with Fetch API.
 Fetch API is now supported by nearly all browsers and has become the standard.
-Fetch API based HTTP client also result in smaller bundle size in general.
+Fetch API based HTTP client also results in smaller bundle size in general.